AnyFetch/developers.anyfetch.com/guides/creating/frontend.md

 [Templating](/guides/concepts/templating.html) will be very useful to display data.
 However, if you want you can reimplement a templating system to display data the way you want.

-At anyfetch, we made [a bower lib](https://github.com/AnyFetch/anyfetch-assets) containing all required assets for a basic application: document types icons, providers, basic CSS...
+At anyfetch, we made [a bower lib](https://github.com/AnyFetch/anyfetch-assets) containing all required assets for a basic application: document-types icons, providers, basic CSS...
 Feel free to reuse it, add your own images, or create a whole new experience.